|Nutritional Guidelines (per serving)|

 Allow the flavors to marinate and fully develop before serving by placing the bowl in the refrigerator for at least fifteen minutes and up to overnight.
 You may want to give it a quick mix and a taste before transferring to a serving bowl, just in case you'd like to add a little bit of extra salt, or garlic salt or even a dash of hot sauce, if you'd like.

 Serve with an assortment of crackers, pita chips or fresh sliced veggies.
-I like fresh and crunchy cucumber slices and jicama for a spinach dip.
+We like fresh and crunchy cucumber slices and jicama for a spinach dip.

 Enjoy your easy homemade vegan spinach dip!